kitled/demo-fasthtml-picocss/README.md

 > [!IMPORTANT]
 > - Currently a **Work-In-Progress**!
 (WIP)
 > - **Friendly warning: there are garbage files** in that repo, lots of drafts & experiments.
-> - I haven't been able to deploy this particular app on my Linode VPS server.
+> - I haven't been able to deploy this particular app on my Linode VPS.
 > I've had success with other FastHTML apps, not sure what's up here.
 > **It "works on my machine", so hopefully on yours too.**
 > I'll redo the core properly if needed eventually.